CollinearGroup/talk-oss-licenses/PITCHME.md

 ### Topics

-* **Why Open Source?**
+* **Why is Open Source?**
 * What You Need to Know
-* Existing Tools and Our Solution
+* Our Solution
 * The Moral Obligations of Using OSS?

 Note:

-* We need a good answer to the question we may get from Mgmt
+* ??
+We need to take a step back and have a good answer to the question from clients/mgmt
-* What we learned that you need to know
+* We'd like to share our findings to hopefully save you some pain

 +++

+# Why is Open Source?

+Note:

+* I believe it is our responsibility as professionals to have an elementary understanding of the tools we use.
+* How many have thought to themselves "Why is OSS?"

++++

+### Free Software vs Open Source

+> "the freedom to run it, to study and change it, and to redistribute copies with or without changes."
+- Richard Stallman, "Why Open Source misses the point of Free Software"

+Note:

+* Open Source started as "Free Software"
+* RMS: Founded the GNU project, an unix os
+* A philosophy vs a purely practical development approach
+* **Since we are dealing with Open Source it is useful to note why others use it**

 ### Why Open Source?

 According to...

-* Developers: ¡free code!
 * Google: Customers want options
 * Dgraph: Adoption of new tech
 * MediaWiki: Genuine humanitarians
-* Collinear Group: To give back and showcase
+* Collinear Group: To give back and showcase our work
+* Developers: ¡free code!

 Note:

-I can't get into all the details here.
-It's simply interesting to note how others have approached this, so that you can frame what your involvement is going to look like.
+* **Developers being able to use "free code" without a second thought is beautiful, but is actually what got my team into trouble**

 +++

-### Open Source Life-cycle
+### Open Source Adoption Stages

+1. *Individual Devs*
+1. *Project*
+1. Organization
-1. Grass-roots movement
+1. Company
-2. Project Management <- Us.
-3. Enterprise Management
-3. Adoption

 Note:

-There is a lot of risk in the first two phases, so tread wisely.
+* You should be able to find yourself on this list, and if you are in the first two categories then you need to really understand the constraints of using OSS.
-In step 3 and 4, the lawyers and leaders have typically done the hard part for you.
-Unless you're a roll indie.
+* In step 3 and 4, the lawyers and leaders have typically done the hard part for you.
+Cite: American Express, approving every module.

 ---

 ### Topics

-* How we got here
+* Why is Open Source?
-* **What you need to know**
+* **What You Need to Know**
-* Existing tools and shortcomings
-* Our solution
+* Our Solution
-* How can OSS and the Enterprise Coexist?
+* The Moral Obligations of Using OSS?

 +++